CODE-OXYY/ENGLINK/README.md

 ---

 ##  Purpose
-The primary purpose of ENGLINK is to explore automotive communication networks, specifically the CAN (Controller Area Network) protocol by designing a custom hardware interface from scratch, my goal was to interact directly with a vehicle's Engine Control Unit (ECU) in real world conditions.
-The ultimate vision for this project is to engineer a clean, pocket sized tool that provides instant, critical engine stats on the go.
+The primary objective of ENGLINK was to develop a cost effective pocket size device that can help people monitor their car health and real time data without any service center or fancy equipment.
+Learning CAN protocol was another objective of this project.

 ---